markcheret/footnotes/readme.txt

 == Frequently Asked Questions ==

-= How do I use this Plugin? =

-It's relatively simple.
-Check out [the manual](https://github.com/markcheret/footnotes#footnotes).

-= Is your Plugina copy of footnotes x? =
+= Is your Plugin a copy of footnotes x? =

 No, this Plugin has been written from scratch.
-Of course some inspirations were taken from other plugins.
+Of course some inspirations on how to do or how to not do things were taken from other plugins.

 == Installation ==
-- Download the latest version from GitHub (https://github.com/media-competence-institute/footnotes)
+- Download the latest version from WordPress.org
 - in the bottom right there is a `Download ZIP` button
 - Visit your WordPress Admin area
 - Navigate to `Plugins\Add`